-Windows 10 is a modern operating system.
+Windows 11/10 is a modern operating system.
 Since it runs on a number of form factors like the Microsoft Surface Lineup and different types of devices from other OEM partners of Microsoft, the operating system has been equipped with some features that make it user-friendly and adaptable to these devices.
-One such feature is the on that deals with Rotation.
-This means that, on selected supported 2-in-1 devices like the Surface Pro or the Surface Book (in the Clipboard mode), upon the physical rotation of devices the software rotates in a suitable form too.
-In this article, we will be checking out some ways by which the Windows 10 operating system can be rotated.
+One such feature is the one that deals with Rotation.
+This means that on selected supported 2-in-1 devices like the Surface Pro or the Surface Book (in the Clipboard mode), upon the physical rotation of devices the software rotates in a suitable form too.
+In this article, we will be checking out some ways by which the Windows 11 or Windows 10 operating system can be rotated.

 This tutorial will not just cover the scenario to rotate a normal screen but also when a screen is rotated accidentally due to any reason.
 We will be taking a look at the following methods to do this:

 - Use the Graphics Card Control Panel.

 - With the Rotation Lock feature.

 - Use the keys on the keyboard.

 Start by opening the Intel Graphics Control Panel.

 Under the section of General Settings, select the Rotation to either 0, 90, 180 or 270 degrees.